Skip to content

 Important to Remember

 Many tokens do not fit neatly into just one category.
 There tends to be a bit of overlap.
-For example, on the Akash network, the Akash Token (AKT) functions as a utility token and as a governance token.
+For example, on the Solana network, SOL functions as a utility, staking and a governance token.

 Utility tokens